• Access

 3. Add text and Images

-4. Check the size and Flatten
+4. Check the size and “Flatten.”

 5. Cut your stickers

 Note: Save your project as you go.
-It’s very time consuming and Cricut doesn’t have back up options.
+It’s very time-consuming, and Cricut doesn’t have backup options.

 Step 1 – Create a Sticker Sheet Layout

 Since Cricut Design Space only allows us to Print then Cut in a size no bigger than 9.25 x 6.75in.
-I recommend you to add a guideline so you are always aware of your space and can create a Sticker Sheet Layout.
+I recommend you add a guideline so you are always aware of your space and can create a Sticker Sheet Layout.

 Cricut Design Space Screenshot: Add a rectangle to create a guideline for your sticker sheet